jpinon-stratio/transactional-routing-demo/README.md

 curl -X POST http://localhost:8080/rw/cars/new
 ```

-Check if car cloned was gotten in RW or in RO db:
+Check if cloned car was gotten from RW or from RO db:

 ```
 curl http://localhost:8080/rw/cars